-For Applications submitted by investors to SCSB: After accepting the form, SCSB shall capture and upload the relevant details in the electronic bidding system as specified by the stock exchanges(s) and may being blocking funds available in the bank account specified in the form, to the extent of the application money specified.
-For Applications submitted by investors to intermediaries other than SCSBs: After accepting the application form, respective intermediary shall capture and upload the relevant details in the electronic bidding system of stock exchange(s).
-Post uploading they shall forward a schedule as per prescribed format along with the application forms to designated branches of the respective SCSBs for blocking of funds within one day of closure of Issue.
+For Applications After accepting the form, SCSB shall capture and upload the relevant details in submitted by the electronic bidding system as specified by the stock exchanges(s) and may investors to being blocking funds available in the bank account specified in the form, to the SCSB: extent of the application money specified.
+For Applications After accepting the application form, respective intermediary shall capture and submitted by upload the relevant details in the electronic bidding system of stock investors to exchange(s).
+Post uploading they shall forward a schedule as per prescribed intermediaries format along with the application forms to designated branches of the respective other than SCSBs for blocking of funds within one day of closure of Issue.
+SCSBs: